Mystery Science Theater 3000: The Movie

 Mystery Science Theater 3000: The Movie is a 1996 American science fiction comedy film and a film adaptation of the television series Mystery Science Theater 3000, produced and set between the series' sixth and seventh seasons.
 It was distributed by Universal Pictures and Gramercy Pictures and produced by Best Brains.

-The filmmakers dub a new comic narrative over the 1955 sci-fi film This Island Earth, which was another movie Universal made, editing out approximately 30 minutes of the original film.
+The filmmakers dub a new comic narrative over the 1955 sci-fi film This Island Earth, editing out approximately 30 minutes of the original film.

 Plot

 The film opens with mad scientist Dr. Clayton Forrester, working from an underground laboratory, explaining the premise of the film (and associated series).
 Mike Nelson and the robots Crow T. Robot and Tom Servo, along with Gypsy, are aboard the Satellite of Love high in Earth's orbit, when Forrester forces them to watch the film This Island Earth to break their wills; as in the television series, Mike, Crow and Tom riff the film as it plays.

 The film-riffing scenes are book-ended and interspersed with short, unrelated sketches: